Updated June 29, 2020.

-- The high estimate is a new space with $54,000 in landlord contributions for tenant improvements, which are reflected in the estimate.
+- The high estimate is a new space with no landlord contributions for tenant improvements reflected in the estimate.

 - The estimate involves expenses associated with the design and build-out of the Teriyaki Shop, such as plumbing, electrical, and remodeling work and are based on Teriyaki Madness’s experience with existing franchisees.